0xC70FF3/graph-renderer/README.md

-# docker-dataviz-d3js
+# Dataviz
-NodeJS server that generates PNG through D3.js and phantomJS rendering
+A web server that provides PNG scientific visualisations of data.
+Based on NodeJS, D3.js and phantomJS rendering

 ## Usage